sudaykiran10/codsoft_task2/README.md

 # codsoft_task2
 Welcome to my CodSoft Virtual Internship Repository! 🚀 Here, I'll be documenting and submitting the tasks assigned during the web development internship.
 Join me on this coding journey as I dive into various projects and challenges, honing my skills in web development.

+In developing the calculator project, I utilized HTML, CSS, and JavaScript to create a functional and interactive web application.
+The HTML document adheres to standard HTML5 structure, employing semantic elements like `<div>`, `<button>`, and `<table>` for organizing content.
+Specific IDs, such as "display," "clear," and others, were implemented to uniquely identify elements within the document, enhancing accessibility and targeting in JavaScript.

+In terms of CSS, global styles were applied to reset default styles using the universal selector (`*`).
+Transitions were introduced to provide a smoother user experience, contributing to the overall aesthetics of the calculator.
+The stylesheet also showcased responsive design principles, with the use of CSS properties like `height`, `width`, and `max-width` for adaptability to various screen sizes.

+Throughout the development process, I learned the importance of project organization, recognizing the significance of structuring a web project with separate HTML, CSS, and JavaScript files.
+Responsive design principles became evident as I ensured the calculator's usability across different devices.
+The project reinforced my understanding of interactivity in web development, emphasizing the importance of clean and readable code.

+Encountering challenges related to button click actions and expression evaluation contributed to improved problem-solving skills.
+The project also highlighted the need for version control awareness, with considerations for using tools like Git to track changes and collaborate effectively.
+Additionally, an awareness of accessibility considerations and potential security risks, especially when using functions like `eval()`, added valuable dimensions to my learning as a web development intern.
+Overall, the calculator project provided a practical application of web development concepts, offering insights into responsive design, interactivity, and best practices in code organization and security.
+The learnings from this project will undoubtedly serve as a foundation for future web development endeavors, contributing to my growth as a web developer.